 Google Cloud always blocks the traffic that is described in the following table.
 Your firewall rules cannot be used to allow any of this traffic.

 |Always blocked traffic||Applies to|

-• instances to other instances addressed by external IP addresses
+• instances to external IP addresses of instances

 Always allowed traffic

 Google Cloud runs a local metadata server alongside each instance at

 169.254.169.254.
 This server is essential to the operation of the instance, so